EU Sends Back-up To Portugal To Fight Forest Fires - UrduPoint

 "We are urgently mobilising eight firefighting planes via our Civil Protection Mechanism to help local first responders.
 I thank France, Greece, Italy and Spain for their rapid reaction.
 This is EU solidarity at its best," said von der Leyen.

-Around 2,300 were battling 26 fires on Monday, with the country placed on alert from Saturday to Tuesday evening because of high temperatures and strong winds.
+Around 5,000 firefighters were battling 26 fires on Monday, with the country placed on alert from Saturday to Tuesday evening because of high temperatures and strong winds.

 The risk level varied from "very high" to "highest" depending on the region.